 - You need to do good research to come up with interesting questions that may also bring in some extra search engine visibility.

 Content diversification is one of those marketing trends I love watching.
-It is exciting to see more tools being developed allowing more content creation opportunities on a budget.
 I hope this article will inspire some new content tactics for you and your team!